h3abionet/h3agwas/README.md

 Scott Hazelhurst, Jean-Tristan Brandenburg, Lerato E. Magosi, Shaun Aron, Rob Clucas,  Eugene de Beste, Aboyomini Mosaku, Don Armstrong and the Wits Bioinformatics team

-We thank Harry Noyes from the University of Liverpool and Ayton Meintjes from UCT who both spent significant effort being testers of the pipleine.
+We thank Harry Noyes from the University of Liverpool and Ayton Meintjes from UCT who both spent significant effort being testers of the pipleine, and the many users at the Sydney Brenner Institute for Molecular Bioscience for their patience and suggestion.

-### License
+### Licence
 This software is licensed under the MIT Licence.

+### Funding

+We acknowledge the support from the NIH NHGRI H3ABioNet (U24HG006941)   and AWI-Gen   (U54HG006938)

 ### Download